Review of the Athena SWAN Charter

 - October 2018 to 1 February 2019: Informal consultation with the sector

-- March-May 2019: Formal Consultation with the sector
+- April-June 2019: Formal Consultation with the sector

-- June – September 2019: Formulation of Conclusions and Recommendations and consultation thereon
+- July-October 2019: Formulation of Conclusions and Recommendations and consultation thereon

-- September 2019: Steering Group reports to the Advance HE Board.
+- November 2019: Steering Group reports to the Advance HE Board

 From February 2019 and throughout the rest of the review process, the Steering Group will identify and establish task and finish groups with expertise to advise on specific areas.
 Depending on the outcomes of the soft consultation, these may include assessment processes, clarity of application processes and data requirements.